-Revised March 18, 2014
+Revised January 18, 2018

-In this paper we develop methods to analyze the long run behavior of models with multiple equilibria, and we apply them to a well known model of learning in games.
-Our methods apply to discrete-time continuous-state stochastic models, and as a particular application in we study a model of stochastic fictitious play.
-We focus on a variant of this model in which agents' payoffs are subject to random shocks and they discount past observations exponentially.
-We analyze the behavior of agents' beliefs as the discount rate on past information becomes small but the payoff shock variance remains fixed.
-We show that agents tend to be drawn toward an equilibrium, but occasionally the stochastic shocks lead agents to endogenously shift between equilibria.
-We then calculate the invariant distribution of players' beliefs, and use it to determine the most likely outcome observed in long run.
-Our application shows that by making some slight changes to a standard learning model, we can derive an equilibrium selection criterion similar to stochastic evolutionary models but with some important differences.
+In this paper I study how a model of stochastic fictitious play gives rise to switches between equilibria similar to stochastic evolutionary models, and characterize the long run behavior of the game.
+I focus on a model in which agents' payoffs are subject to random shocks and they discount past observations exponentially.
+I analyze the behavior of agents' beliefs as the discount rate on past information becomes small but the payoff shock variance remains fixed.
+I show that agents tend to be drawn toward an equilibrium, but occasionally the stochastic shocks lead agents to endogenously shift between equilibria.
+I then calculate the invariant distribution of players' beliefs, and use it to determine the most likely outcome observed in long run.
+Our application shows that by making some slight changes to a standard learning model, I can derive an equilibrium selection criterion similar to stochastic evolutionary models but with some important differences.